-Leo Bergere has one of the most unique stories in sport as the boy who grew up in the jungle and went on to be a world class triathlete.
-Leo was born in France but when his mum landed a job as teacher the family moved to the jungle of New Caledonia.
+Leo Bergere has one of the unique stories in sport as the boy who grew up in the jungle and became a world-class triathlete.
+Leo was born in France, but when his mum landed a job as a teacher, the family moved to the jungle of New Caledonia.

 Katie Zaferes has gone from thinking that she didn’t stand a chance of earning a living from triathlon to becoming a World and two-time Super League champion.
 Zaferes grew up in Hampstead, Maryland, USA, and was always an active child.

 Georgia Taylor-Brown has battled her way through potentially career-ending injuries to the very pinnacle of triathlon, culminating in being crowned World Champion in 2020.
-The Manchester-born athlete, who has lived and trained in Leeds since moving there in 2012 to study Sports and Exercise Science at Leeds Beckett University, grew up in a sporting family.
+The Manchester-born athlete grew up in a sporting family.

-“From supermarket worker to Olympic medal hopeful,” was how the BBC summarised the remarkable career of Jessica Learmonth, and it’s an inspirational fairytale that keeps getting better and better.
-Learmonth’s story is not so much one of finding sport later in life than most professional athletes, but rather abandoning sport and then coming back to […]
+“From supermarket worker to Olympic medal hopeful” was how the BBC summarised the remarkable career of Jessica Learmonth.
+It’s an inspirational fairytale that keeps getting better and better.

-Cassandre Beaugrand is one of a new breed of triathletes who has been in the sport from a very young age.
+Cassandre Beaugrand is one of the new breed of triathletes who have been in the sport from a very young age.
 Her journey began as a runner, with her mother competing at middle distance and her father, Ludovic Beaugrand, working as a coach at the Livry-Gargan Athletics Club in her hometown on the outskirts of […]

-Beth Potter has made headlines around the world in 2021 with her running and triathlon ability having combined in perfect unison.
-Just a week after a standout performance saw Potter produce a surprise victory in the SLT Arena Games London she ran a world record time of 14:41 for 5km to stun the world of […]
+With her running and triathlon ability having combined in perfect unison, Beth Potter has made headlines worldwide in 2021.
+Just a week after a standout performance saw Potter produce a surprise victory in the SLT Arena Games London.

 Sophie Coldwell is a force to reckon with over sprint distances and secured one of her greatest victories when she was crowned SLT Arena Games Rotterdam champion in 2021.
 Born in Kent but growing up in Nottingham, Sophie was introduced to triathlon by her mum, racing a local event in Clifton when she was just […]

-Taylor Spivey was already a national champion in surf lifesaving before she found a love of triathlon that would become her career while studying in Florence, Italy.
-Spivey grew up in Redondo Beach, California, USA, and had sporting genes with her mother, Bonnie, having been a pro triathlete and working as a swim teacher while […]
+Taylor Spivey was a national champion in surf lifesaving before she found a love of triathlon that would become her career while studying in Florence, Italy.
+Spivey grew up in Redondo Beach, California, USA.

 Vicky Holland was something of a latecomer to triathlon but has certainly made up for any lost time with an Olympic medal and a World Championship title on her stellar CV.
 The Gloucester born Brit was a brilliant swim talent as a youngster before turning her attention to running.

 Maya Kingma has used her brain to help overcome physical issues and make her way to the top of the world in 2021.
-The Dutch athlete must be the most qualified in the field with a Bachelor in psychology and minor in programming and Artificial Intelligence all topped off with a Masters in Cognitive Neuroscience […]
+The Dutch athlete must be the most qualified in the field with a Bachelor in Psychology and a minor in programming and Artificial Intelligence.

 The Enduro is considered the most brutal format of all.
-Requiring endurance and tactics, the Enduro is a non-stop burst of swim-bike-run-swim-bike-run-swim-bike-run (9 continuous stages) without any break.
+Requiring endurance and tactics, the Enduro is a non-stop burst of swim-bike-run-swim-bike-run-swim-bike-run (9 continuous stages) without any breaks.